-Presently, the Company has one hotel under development (Holiday Inn Express, Kolkata - New town).
+Presently, the Company has one hotel (Holiday Inn Express, Kolkata - New town) which got operational subsequent to year end.

 1.2 Basis of preparation

 A. Statement of Compliance

 These financial statements have been prepared in accordance with Indian Accounting Standards (Ind AS) as per the Companies (Indian Accounting Standards) Rules, 2015 notified under Section 133 of Companies Act, 2013, (the 'Act') and other relevant provisions of the Act.